EmbeddedMhawar/RemoveMusicFromYoutubeVideos-Halal-/README.md

-Here’s an **appealing, clean, and readable README.md** with clear sections, bullet points, bolding, code blocks, and a prominent Colab button:

-***

 # 🎓 Make Educational YouTube Videos **Halal** (Remove Music)

 Process YouTube videos in **Google Colab** to remove background music and keep only vocals for personal, halal, educational use.